Cyber4tff/Rope/Home.md

  4. Click Load Folders
 * Subsequent uses
  4. Click Load Folders.
 1, 2, and 3 will be remembered from the last time Rope was used.
+* Models are now only loaded when you initialize them the first time.
+GFPGAN, CLIP, Occluder, and Mouth Parser are not loaded into memory until you click them.
+If you have lower memory, you should be able to now run more threads if you don't enable them.

 ## Swap
 ![image](https://github.com/Hillobar/Rope/assets/63615199/adbd042f-0a7b-4d3a-9f36-674d502965c3)

-1. Select a Target Video
+1. Select a Target Video (mousewheel scroll the Target Videos)
 2. Move to a video frame with faces in it and click Find
-3. Select a found Target Faces
+3. Select a found Target Faces (mousewheel scroll the Target Faces)
-4. Select a Source Face (hold <shift> to select multiple Source Faces)
+4. Select a Source Face (hold <shift> to select multiple Source Faces), (mousewheel scroll the Source Faces), (mousewheel scroll in the Video Player to iterate through the Source Faces)
 5. Click Swap

 ##  Source Face Shortcut